ArianeMora/enzyme-tk/README.md

 ### BLAST

 BLAST is a tool for searching a database of sequences for similar sequences.
 Here you can either pass a database that you have already created or pass the sequences as part of your dataframe and pass the label column (this needs to have two values: reference and query) reference refers to sequences that you want to search against and query refers to sequences that you want to search for.

+Note you need to have installed the BLAST environment.

 ```python
 id_col = 'Entry'